 for those comparing specific features of two or more similar

+eBay listings.
 So how do you satisfy both audiences?
 The best eBay listings

 I have seen start off with a benefits-based statement at